-Uber To Pull Jump Bikes From Two Cities
+Uber To Pull Jump Bikes From Atlanta and San Diego

 Uber's bright red Jump bikes will no longer be seen on the streets of San Diego and Atlanta.